The CELC Graduate Writing Center

 The mission of the CELC Graduate Writing Center is to scaffold student success by providing writing support to CELC students, fueled by the belief that our students should have the tools necessary to be successful in our programs.

-Hours are by appointment only.
-Please refer to the online scheduling system for specific Writing Center hours, as on-campus staff availability may vary.
+On-campus and remote appointment hours are by appointment only.
+Please refer to the online scheduling system for specific Writing Center hours, as staff availability may vary.

 - Students are allowed 1 appointment per day, ranging from 30 minutes to 1.5 hours